exercism/python/exercises/practice/luhn/.approaches/replace-reverse-enumerate/content.md

 The ternary operator returns `dbl - 9` if `dbl` is greater than `9`, otherwise it returns `dbl`.
 The resulting value is added to the total variable.

-After the iteration of the characters is done, the function return if the position is greater than `1` and if the total is evenly divisible by `10`.
+After the iteration of the characters is done, the method returns if the position is greater than `1` and if the total is evenly divisible by `10`.

 [static-method]: https://docs.python.org/3/library/functions.html?#staticmethod
 [replace]: https://docs.python.org/3/library/stdtypes.html?#str.replace